 Configuring Monitoring to monitor Cassandra

-The Cassandra plugin requires version 5.5.0-257 or later of the monitoring agent.
-To update the agent, see Upgrading the agent.
+The Cassandra plugin requires version 5.5.0-257 or later of the Monitoring agent.
+To update the agent, go to Upgrading the agent.

 Enabling the Cassandra monitoring plugin

 Cassandra is monitored via JMX.
 Monitoring has separate configurations for monitoring Cassandra versions 2.1.x and below, and versions 2.2.x and above.

 On your VM instance, download the appropriate configuration file from the